2018 Nissan Titan Regular Cab

 - Numerous in-cabin and bed storage solutions

-- Optional Pro-4X off-road package offers useful upgrades for backcountry use
+- Optional Pro-4X off-road package offers useful upgrades

 - Generous bumper-to-bumper warranty

 - Touchscreen interface hampered by small buttons

 2018 Nissan Titan Regular Cab pricingin Ashburn, VA

 Overall rating3.5 / 5

 There are few metrics by which the 2018 Nissan Titan beats its rivals outright.
 Several full-size pickup trucks can tow more, haul more and have more modern interiors.
 Overall, though, the 2018 Titan is still appealing.

 It might not have gargantuan towing capabilities, but the 2018 Nissan Titan is thoroughly qualified to pull most trailers.
 It doesn't have an ultra-luxurious or modern vibe, but it does have several tech and safety features worth noting.
 What's more, the Titan is comfortable, versatile and competitively priced.
 The Titan wouldn't likely be our first choice in the full-size truck segment, but it's still worth considering, especially if you're a buyer looking for a well-rounded package.